jasonlord/iamjlord.com/README.md

 # Webflow Embeddable Components

-This project creates embeddable components with Tailwind CSS that can be easily dropped into Webflow (or any website) via CDN.
+This project creates embeddable scrollytelling components with Tailwind CSS that can be easily dropped into Webflow (or any website) via CDN.

+## Current Component: Fintech Dashboard

+A scrollytelling showcase featuring:
+- Desktop → Tablet → Mobile device transitions
+- 3D mouse-tracking effects
+- Smooth scroll-based animations

 ## Project Structure